-Insurance companies love seeing that your vehicle has safety features, so many providers will offer discounts if your exotic or luxury car has safety benefits, such as anti-lock brakes, daytime running lights, airbags, and traction control systems.
-Features like these are very common for luxury and exotic cars, so if you’re unsure if your policy accounts for safety discounts, ask your Insurance Advisor if your insurance provider offers it.
+Insurance companies love seeing that your vehicle has safety features.
+Many providers will offer discounts if your exotic or luxury car has safety benefits, such as anti-lock brakes, daytime running lights, airbags, and traction control systems.
+Features like these are very common for luxury and exotic cars.
+If you’re unsure if your policy accounts for safety discounts, ask your Insurance Advisor if your insurance provider offers it.

 Car alarms, secure parking, electronic tracking devices, and vehicle identification number (VIN) window etching are all forms of anti-theft features.
 Some insurers offer discounts if your vehicle has these capabilities.
 VIN window etching can be done at your dealership or an auto body shop and makes your car less valuable to thieves and more easily recoverable by the police if it is stolen.
 Window etching just involves engraving your VIN on your windshield and windows, which makes your vehicle traceable if theft was ever a problem.

 While this is not necessarily a discount option, reducing your coverage could be an opportunity for you to save money if you own an exotic or luxury car.
 One option you have is to drop all coverage – except comprehensive – when you are storing your vehicle and it won’t be in operation.
 By keeping comprehensive coverage, you can still be protected from non-driving related damages to your exotic car.
 For example, if you have that Ferrari convertible that you only use during the summer, you may be able to reduce your coverage while it is not in use.
 However, don’t forget to update your coverage when you hit the open road again!